kmitch95120/TouchOSC-Musings/Harmony/README.md

 Note that the entire remote is a group.
 This is because it is a sub-project for a much larger 4K wall-mounted control panel.
 I also make heavy use of element grouping to keep things aligned and easier to move around without having to be too concerned with messing up alignment.

 Each button is a group made up of three objects; a background, a button, and a label.
 Each button has a single OSC message that is sent when the button is pressed.
-There is very little scripting in this template with the only scripts being on the buttons for visual confirmation of a press.
+There is a bit of scripting on the buttons for visual confirmation of a press.
 If the device supports it, this would be a good place to put a call to the vibrate function for a more tactile confirmation.
+There is also a bit of scripting on the "#" button that makes the "popup" number pad visible.

 The format of the custom OSC messages is as follows: